mjopenglsdl/Small2D_SDL/README.md

 I recently moved it to **SDL2** with integration of **xCode**.

-The library you need in order to compile & link:
+Library that you will need in order to compile & link:
 * SDL2: https://www.libsdl.org/download-2.0.php
 * SDL2_image: https://www.libsdl.org/projects/SDL_image/
 * SDL2_ttf: https://www.libsdl.org/projects/SDL_ttf/